Abdoulaye Dabo

-Abdoulaye Dabo (born 4 March 2001) is a French professional footballer who plays as a midfielder for Greek Super League club Levadiakos, on loan from Olympiacos B.
+Abdoulaye Dabo (born 4 March 2001) is a French professional footballer who plays as a midfielder.

 Club career

 Nantes

 Coming through the youth system, Dabo signed his first professional contract with Nantes on 4 October 2017, at the age of 16.
 He became the youngest player in the club's history to sign a professional contract.
 Dabo made his professional debut for Nantes in a Ligue 1 match again Monaco on 11 August 2018.

 After two Ligue 1 games, Dabo played for the reserve team in the National 2, the fourth tier of French football.
 His first 2018–19 game was on 15 September 2018, in a 1–0 home defeat to Le Havre II.
 Dabo's first goal came one week later, on 22 September, in a 2–1 away defeat to Saint-Malo.
 He played six games throughout the season, scoring twice.
 In the 2019–20 season, Dabo played 14 games, scoring three, whereas in the first half of the 2020–21 season, he played five games.